ncats/gsrs-play/README.md

 Configuration is controlled by a Play ConfigFile.
 The default G-SRS conf file is located in `modules/ginas/conf/ginas.conf`
 This file can be extended to provide custom configuration.
+For development and testing, the simple extension of this file enabling evolutions is typically used:
+`modules/ginas/conf/ginas-dev.conf`

 For more information on how Play ConfigFiles work see [The Playframework Documentation](https://www.playframework.com/documentation/2.5.x/ConfigFile)